Shopify/liquid/_basics/introduction.md

 {{ "/my/fancy/url" | append: ".html" }}
 ```

-Multiple filters can be used on one output.
-They are applied from left to right.
+Multiple filters can be used on one output, and are applied from left to right.

 <p class="code-label">Input</p>
 ```liquid